Laurel Thatcher Ulrich: Career

-Famed quote
+"Well-behaved women seldom make history"

 In a 1976 scholarly article about little-studied Puritan funeral services, Ulrich included the phrase "well-behaved women seldom make history."
-In its original iteration, Ulrich meant the quote to indicate that well-behaved women should make history, not to encourage women to rebel or be less well-behaved.
+In its original iteration, Ulrich meant the quote to indicate that well-behaved women were not studied by historians, not to encourage contemporary women to rebel or be less "well-behaved".
 The phrase was taken out of context and picked up and soon went viral, being widely quoted and printed across the country.
 It continues to be seen on greeting cards, T-shirts, mugs, plaques, and bumper stickers.
 She recounted how her now-famous quote has taken on a life of its own in an October 2007 interview: "It was a weird escape into popular culture.
 I got constant e-mails about it, and I thought it was humorous.
 Then I started looking at where it was coming from.
 Once I turned up as a character in a novel—and a tennis star from India wore the T-shirt at Wimbledon.
 It seemed like a teaching moment—and so I wrote a book using the title."
 Well-Behaved Women examines the ways in which women shaped history, citing examples from the lives of Rosa Parks, Christine de Pizan, Elizabeth Cady Stanton, Harriet Tubman, and Virginia Woolf.